Galleom/PokeChecker/README.md

 # Poke Checker

-This is a small app for comparing the pokedexes in various games
+This is a small app for comparing the pokedexes in various games.

+Check the availability of your Pokemon over multiple games!

 Link: https://galleom.github.io/PokeChecker/